 Known for his savvy style on the podium and ability to communicate, Maestro Domenico Boyagian has proven to be highly valuable, sensitive and compassionate in his aesthetic delivery.
-Born and raised in Bologna, Italy and the son of the internationally renowned Armenian-Italian Verdi baritone Garbis Boyagian, Mº Boyagian arrived in the U.S. in 2000 to pursue his musical studies in piano and conducting.
-Described by the Cleveland Plain Dealer as “…a conductor for whom the music is the sole point of standing before musicians”, Mº Boyagian is inaugural music director of the new Cleveland Opera Theater and the former Music Director of the Ohio Philharmonic Orchestra based in Cleveland.
+Born and raised in Bologna, Italy and the son of the internationally renowned Armenian-Italian Verdi baritone Garbis Boyagian, Mo.
+Boyagian arrived in the U.S. in 2000 to pursue his musical studies in piano and conducting.
+Described by the Cleveland Plain Dealer as “…a conductor for whom the music is the sole point of standing before musicians".
+Mo.
+Boyagian is the current music director of Cleveland Opera Theater and the Suburban Symphony.

-Equally masterful in orchestral repertoire, in 2011 Domenico Boyagian was named Music Director of the Ohio Philharmonic in Cleveland where he resides and is guest conductor with the Cleveland Philharmonic, Saint Ann Orchestra, Suburban Symphony, Opera Per Tutti, and Opera Circle Orchestras.
+Equally masterful in orchestral repertoire, in 2011 Domenico Boyagian was named Music Director of the Ohio Philharmonic in Cleveland where he resided and is guest conductor with the Cleveland Philharmonic, Saint Ann Orchestra, Suburban Symphony, Opera Per Tutti, and Opera Circle Orchestras.
 A collaboration with the celebrated Italian pianist Antonio Pompa-Baldi produced his recent recording debut for Centaur Records with the Ohio Philharmonic conducting the works of Edvard Grieg including the Holberg Suite, Opus 40.
 Of this recording, the Cleveland Plain Dealer wrote, “the soloist and conductor Boyagian maintained such close contact that the score unfolded with seamless vibrancy.”
-Earlier that year he led the Palm Beach Symphony in a Gala Concert fundraiser at Mar-a-Lago.
-Mº Boyagian has recently been named “one of 10 most distinguished Italians in the U.S.” by the Italy-America Chamber of Commerce in New York, the only musician among them.
+Earlier that year he led the Palm Beach Symphony in a Gala Concert fundraiser.
+Mr. Boyagian was named “one of 10 most distinguished Italians in the U.S.” by the Italy-America Chamber of Commerce in New York, the only musician among them.

 More on Domenico Boyagian at: www.domenicoboyagian.com